apache/trafficserver/doc/reference/configuration/icp.config.en.rst

 .. important::

-    After you modify the icp.config file, navigate to the Traffic Server bin directory and run the :option:`traffic_line -x` command to apply the changes.
+    After you modify the icp.config file, navigate to the Traffic Server bin directory and run the :option:`traffic_ctl config reload` command to apply the changes.
 When you apply the changes to a node in a cluster, Traffic Server automatically applies the changes to all other nodes in the cluster.